r-elsa/pattern-matching/documentation/testing.md

 ![Time complexity of construction](./images/ukkonen_time_complexity.png)

-- From the graph above, which illustrates **time complexity of constructing the suffix tree using Ukkonen's algorithm** we can see that the time complexity is linear, which is in accordance with the knowledge of the time complxity of Ukkonen's algorithm.
+- From the graph above, which illustrates **time complexity of constructing the suffix tree using Ukkonen's algorithm** we can see that the time complexity is linear, which is in accordance with the knowledge of the time complexity of Ukkonen's algorithm.

 - The y-axis illustrats the amount of characters and the x-axis illustrates time in seconds.
 The amounts of characters that were tested were 20, 100, 500, 1000, 1500, 2000, 2500, 3000, 3500, 4000.

 ![Space complexity of construction](./images/ukkonen_space_complexity.png)

+- From the graph above, which illustrates **space complexity of constructing the suffix tree using Ukkonen's algorithm** we can see that the space complexity is linear, which is in accordance with the knowledge of the time complexity of Ukkonen's algorithm.

+- The y-axis illustrats the amount of characters and the x-axis illustrates time in seconds.
+The amounts of characters that were tested were 20, 100, 500, 1000, 1500, 2000, 2500, 3000, 3500, 4000.

+- The space complexity was measure using a DFS function (count_nodes_dfs).